dlm6693/DS_Mod_2_Project/README.md

 |![chart1](Charts/r2_model1.png) | ![chart1](Charts/r2_model2.png)|
 |![chart1](Charts/coef_model1.png) | ![chart1](Charts/coef_model2.png)|
-* Chose two to account for zero tip valuesL one with them included and one without
-* Despite all variables tested, the only ones that could help build the model were fare amount, toll amount, trip type (rate code) and payment type
+* Chose two to account for zero tip valuesL one with them included and one without Markup : * Despite all variables tested, the only ones that could help build the model were fare amount, toll amount, trip type (rate code) and payment type
           * All coefficients were positive with both models starting below zero, one significantly more than the other
           * Rate Code 4, which are trips from Nassau and Westchester, had the most positive effect on tips for both models, while Rate Code 3, trips from Newark, had the lowest
  * In Model 1 Payment Type 1, credit card, had a much higher effect than 2 which was cash.
 This is explained by all of the zero values and was the driver for why these variables were included in the first place.
 * Naturally, the model assuming at least some tip performed much better